 Remember, you are not alone.
 You do not have to feel as if no one will ever see or understand what you’re going through because the word is out.

-The more people that know about it, the less other people will get away with it.
+The more people that know about it, the less often others will get away with it.